x

 The Assessment Model: A Step-by-Step Framework

-Our model is a iterative decision-making framework designed to eliminate uncertainty.
+Our model is an iterative decision-making framework designed to eliminate uncertainty.

 Phase 1: Gold Testing (What Is It?)

-Anything is always starting with data.
-This model conduct a rigorous program of test work on representative ore samples:
+Anything always starts with data.
+This model conducts a rigorous program of test work on representative ore samples:

 Fire Assaying: For accurate head grade.